Learn About Important Considerations To Make Before Getting Medicare Beds

 Unique Features and Benefits of Manual Medicare Beds

-Among the advantages of manual hospital beds is their flexibility, which allows patients to adjust the position of their beds according to their comfort needs.
-These beds feature simple adjustable options, such as varying head and foot positions, which can help reduce discomfort caused by prolonged bedtimes.
+Among the advantages of manual hospital beds is their flexibility, which allows patients and caregivers to adjust the position of their beds according to their comfort needs.
+These beds feature simple manually adjusted options, such as varying head and foot positions, which can help reduce discomfort caused by prolonged bedtimes.
 For those on a tight budget, manual beds are usually more affordable than their electric counterparts.
+These are the types of beds that Medicare offers in their network.

 Buying a hospital bed for home or for a loved one who needs care should be based on a cost comparison.
-It is generally more expensive to buy an electric or semi-electric hospital bed than a manual one but they are known to have better comfort and care quality.
-In spite of their lack of bells and whistles, they still provide the a level of basic functionality for patient care.
-The downside is they may break or wear out quicker because they are made of weaker materials.
+It is generally more expensive to buy an electric or semi-electric hospital bed than a manual one but they are proven to provide a higher level better comfort and care quality.
+In spite of their lack of bells and whistles, manual beds are likely to be covered in part by insurance and still provide a level of basic functionality for patient care.
+The major downside is they may break or wear out quicker because they are made of weaker materials.

-There are a number of benefits to using a manual hospital bed over an electric one, including the ability to adjust for patient comfort, the fact that they do not require electricity, and the fact that they are more affordable.
+One of the only benefits to using a manual hospital bed over an electric or semi-electric one is the fact that they do not require electricity, and the fact that they are more affordable.
 However, if you want additional features like motorized adjustments or increased weight capacity, you may want to consider semi-electric or fully electric models.
+On top of that, companies such as SonderCare provide backup battery solutions to help the patient continue to operate the bed even in a power outage event.

 Towards the end of this section, we’ll explore some of the advantages semi-electric beds offer over manual beds.